aplater/soc2-compliance/policies/password.md

 a.
 The Password Policy describes the procedure to select and securely manage passwords.

 a.
-This policy applies to all regular full-time, regular part-time, temporary and provisional employee who have an account on any system that resides at any company facility or has access to the company network.
+This policy applies to all regular full-time, regular part-time, temporary and provisional employees who have an account on any system that resides at any company facility or has access to the company network.

 # Policy